smisurda/React-Farm-App/README.txt

-1) Instructions on how to run application and tests After checking out my version of the project, please navigate to the directory root, and execute the following steps: npm install npm start
+1) Instructions on how to run application and tests After checking out my version of the project, please navigate to the directory root (ReactFarm-App/farm-app-fullstack), and execute the following steps: npm install npm start